 Welcome to Kehlsteinbus.de

 This website deals primarily with the bus line traffic on the Eagle's Nest (b.
 Berchtesgaden).
-Of course, this website also deals with the business Berchtesgaden, Regionalverkehr Oberbayern GmbH, RVO (DB Bahn Oberbayernbus) with its company in Bad Reichenhall.
+Of course, this website also deals with the business Berchtesgaden, Regionalverkehr Oberbayern GmbH (RVO) with its company in Bad Reichenhall.
 On the following pages you will find pictures, numbers, facts and figures about Germany's highest bus line, the vehicles and their operators.
 This page is currently under construction, so it pays to stop by here more often again.

-To complete this page, I am search for more photographs of buses, which at the Deutsche Bundespost and the Regionalverkehr Oberbayern GmbH, RVO (DB Bahn Oberbayernbus) business Berchtesgaden run (especially in the Eagle's Nest Road) or ran.
+To complete this page, I am search for more photographs of buses, which at the Deutsche Bundespost and the Regionalverkehr Oberbayern GmbH (RVO) business Berchtesgaden run (especially in the Eagle's Nest Road) or ran.
 The pictures should possible have more than 1024x768 pixels in size be.

 I would specifically point out here, this is my private hobbypage, and no official home page of the Eagle Nest line, and their operators.